Utility Functions¶

 Filtering¶

-- autocv.utils.filtering.find_first(predicate: Callable[[T], bool], seq: Sequence[T]) T | None [source]¶
+- autocv.utils.filtering.find_first(predicate: Callable[[T], bool], seq: Sequence[T]) T | None[source]¶

-Find the first element in a sequence that satisfies the given predicate.
+Return the first element that satisfies

 - Returns:

-- autocv.utils.filtering.get_first(iterable: Iterable[T], **kwargs: str | float) T | None [source]¶
+- autocv.utils.filtering.get_first(iterable: Iterable[T], **kwargs: object) T | None[source]¶

 - Returns: